MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-deploy.md

 - ai-assisted
 ---

-## Deploying Microsoft Defender for Endpoint on Linux in an SAP Environment
+## Deploying Microsoft Defender for Endpoint on Windows Server with SAP

 This article provides a comprehensive overview of deploying Microsoft Defender for Endpoint on Linux in an environment running SAP.
 By following the recommended deployment methodology and important configuration settings, administrators can ensure a secure and efficient SAP system.